mendersoftware/mender/Documentation/update-modules-v3-file-api.md

 Verification command
 --------------------

-For augmented artifacts (which will cover delta updates), it is impossible to verify signatures without getting help from the update module, because Mender doesn't know how the augmented (and hence unsigned) parts can be verified.
+For augmented Artifacts (which will cover delta updates), it is impossible to verify signatures without getting help from the update module, because Mender doesn't know how the augmented (and hence unsigned) parts can be verified.
 Sometimes it is completely impossible to verify, because the result is